Schepp/sustainable-web-design/ui-design.md

 ---

 > Because OLEDs prefer darker images, **they are less efficient at displaying white images**.
 However, the white images an OLED can display are of higher quality and brightness, but in doing so, this requires more energy consumption than LCD. <br><br>
-> In the marketplace, for example, **a laptop with an OLED display** using high-white content like typical webpage browsing, Microsoft Office work, and more, **will typically have a six-to-seven-hour battery life whereas a traditional LCD display will have a 10-to-11-hour battery life**.

 [Battery Power Online](https://www.batterypoweronline.com/news/oled-displays-impact-on-battery-life-for-consumer-tech-devices/)